AnonymousSIGMODAuthor2/Spatial-Diversified-proportionality-Spatial-Fairness---Experiments/README.md

-# Spatial Diversified Proportionality and Spatial Fairness Experiments
+# Top-𝑘 Representative Spatial Objects using Spatial Diversified Proportionality

 This repository contains the code to reproduce the experiments for the paper **"Spatial Diversified proportionality (Spatial Fairness)"**.